Holman Day House: Description and history

 The Day House is set at the northeast corner of Court and Goff Streets, overlooking Auburn's downtown area.
-It is a 2 1/2-story wood-frame structure, roughly rectangular in plan, with three-story tower at the corner and a two-story ell connecting the main house to a carriage barn.
+It is a 2 1/2-story wood-frame structure, roughly rectangular in plan, with three-story tower at the corner and a two-story wall connecting the main house to a carriage barn.
 It has a hip roof, with a two-story projecting gable section to the left, and a smaller gable at the front, to the right of the tower.
 The tower is capped by a conical roof, with swag panels between the levels.
 The front-facing gable has a small Palladian window, while the left projection has a wide two-story bay window, with an oculus window in the gable.
 A porch extends across the front and around the side, and is ornately decorated, with a turned balustrade and posts, and a decorative trellis-like valance.
 The interior is similarly richly decorated in high quality materials.

 The house was built in 1895 for Holman Day and his wife, Helen Rowell Gerald, by his father-in-law.
 At the time, Day was working primarily as a journalist for newspapers in Auburn and Lewiston.
 It was here that he wrote much of his poetry and fiction, building a reputation for his colorful depictions of life in Maine.